willGraham01/ARC-DnD/character_creation/levelling-up.md

 Erik decides to learn Detect Magic, adding it to his list of spells.
 He also decides to trade out Hunter's Mark for Entangle, swapping the one out for each other.

+That's everything new that Erik gets in his levelling up.
-And with that, Erik is now level 3 and ready to go!
+He also double checks whether his proficiency bonus has increased, or any of his older features have improved with these level ups, but neither has happened so that's everything to be done - Erik is now level 3 and ready to go!
-You can see his level 3 [character sheet here](TODO:FIXME).
+You can see his level 3 [character sheet here](/assets/char-sheets/ex-Erik-Wendell-lv3.pdf).